a14n/dart-google-maps/README.md

 ## Limitations ##
 * Compilation to `javascript` via `dart2js` does not work (yet?) because of a limitation in `dart2js` : `Internal error: visitIs for typedefs not implemented`
+* All javascript objects used from dart are retain in a Map.
+This can cause memory leak if a lot of javascript object is use on dart side.

 ## troubleshooting ##
 * When opening this project in Dart Editor (b.12440), editor gets angry on examples unless a `package-root` is specified in Preferences pointing to `./packages`